projectriff/riff/docs/riff_function_create.md

 ### Options

 ```
-      --artifact path                  path to the function artifact, source code or jar file.
-Attempts detection if not specified.
+      --artifact path                  path to the function source code or jar file; auto-detected if not specified
-      --bus name                       the name of the bus to create the channel in.
+      --bus name                       the name of a bus for the channel
-      --cluster-bus name               the name of the cluster bus to create the channel in.
+      --cluster-bus name               the name of a cluster bus for the channel
-  -f, --force                          force writing of files if they already exist.
+  -f, --force                          whether to force writing of files if they already exist.
-      --git-repo URL                   the URL for the git repo hosting the function source.
+      --git-repo URL                   the URL for a git repository hosting the function code
-      --git-revision ref-spec          the git ref-spec to build. (default "master")
+      --git-revision ref-spec          the git ref-spec of the function code to use (default "master")
-      --handler method or class        name of method or class to invoke.
-See specific invoker for detail.
+      --handler method or class        the name of the method or class to invoke, depending on the invoker used
   -h, --help                           help for create
-      --image repository/image[:tag]   the name of the image to build.
-Must be a writable repository/image[:tag] with write credentials configured.
+      --image repository/image[:tag]   the name of the image to build; must be a writable repository/image[:tag] with credentials configured
-  -i, --input channel                  name of the input channel to subscribe the function to.
+  -i, --input channel                  name of the function's input channel, if any
-  -n, --namespace namespace            the namespace to use when interacting with resources.
+  -n, --namespace namespace            the namespace of resource names
-  -w, --write                          whether to write yaml files for created resources.
+  -w, --write                          whether to write yaml files for created resources
 ```

 ### Options inherited from parent commands

 ```
-      --kubeconfig path   path to a kubeconfig. (default "~/.kube/config")
+      --kubeconfig path   the path of a kubeconfig (default "~/.kube/config")
-      --master address    the address of the Kubernetes API server.
-Overrides any value in kubeconfig.
+      --master address    the address of the Kubernetes API server; overrides any value in kubeconfig
 ```

 ### SEE ALSO

-* [riff function](riff_function.md)	 - interact with function related resources
+* [riff function](riff_function.md)	 - Interact with function related resources